ZupIT/beagle-docs/content/en/ios/customization/dependencies/overview.md

 ### UrlBuilderProtocol

-It is responsible for creating a URL for a Beagle request from relative URLs that can be sent through BFF (in navigation flows for example) and a configured base URL.
+It is responsible for creating a Beagle request URL from relative URLs that are received from an BFF (in navigation flows for example) and a configured base URL.

-See next an example on how to use it:
+This is an example on how to use it:

 ```swift
 dependencies.urlBuilder = UrlBuilder(baseUrl: URL(string: "SUA URL BASE"))